-5.2 Legislation and Planning
+9.2 Legislation and Planning

-Legislation and Planning can be a very effective tool for reducing wildfire risk on locally-owned or administered lands within the administrative boundaries of a local government or First Nation communities.
+Legislation and Planning can be a very effective tool for reducing wildfire risk on locally owned or administered lands within the administrative boundaries of a local government or First Nation communities.

-There are several provincial and federal acts and regulations that support or govern local wildfire risk reduction activities, either directly or indirectly.
+Review local bylaws and policies as they relate to local wildfire risk reduction activities; in addition, there are several provincial and federal acts and regulations that support or govern local wildfire risk reduction activities, either directly or indirectly.
 Local governments and First Nations can develop and implement their own local bylaws to effectively address specific local conditions or challenges.
 However, it is important to understand how provincial or federal legislation can either support or restrict the ability of a local government or First Nation to implement local legislation and other wildfire risk reduction activities.

-While not exhaustive, this section provides a summary of several key provincial and federal acts and regulations that the CWRP team should be familiar with when undertaking the development of a CWRP.
+While not exhaustive, Appendix G provides a summary of several key provincial and federal acts and regulations that the CWRP team should be familiar with when undertaking the development of a CWRP.
+It is expected that the final CWRP will outline for the community how relevant policy and legislation will apply to the unique circumstances of the community.
+For example relationship between local burning bylaws vs provincial, existence of Provincial Parks within CWRP perimeter for example.